redhat-integration-resources/camelk-team-collaboration/README.md

 You need to setup API access to Google Sheets and Drive.
 You can start from here:
  - https://developers.google.com/sheets/api/guides/authorizing

+Ensure you enable permissions to:
+ - See, edit, create, and delete only the specific Google Drive files you use with this app.
+Learn more
+ - See, edit, create, and delete all your Google Sheets spreadsheets.
+Learn more

 Credentials comprise of a
  - clientId